johntdyer/AirthingsMQTT/README.md

 How to Use
 ----------
-* Set up your Airthings following the manufacter's instructions.
+* Set up your Airthings Wave following the manufacter's instructions. **Wait about 24 hours to get some data consistently**.
 * Install the [PubSubClient library](https://pubsubclient.knolleary.net/) on your `Arduino Sketch` instance.
 * Flash to any ESP32 board.  **NOTE: The Bluetooth library is HUGE, so in the Arduino IDE you might need to change "Tools" -> Partition Scheme" to something like "No OTA" to create enough space for the compiled sketch.**
 * Set your WiFi credentials and MQTT settings, through the temporary wifi AP created by the ESP32.